patricktokeeffe/EasyFlux-DL/doc/readme.md

 however, several important notes apply:

 * Category 3, Sensor Calibration Constants, have been relocated to a separate include file: `constants.cr3`.
-    * ***N.B.** the include file does not yet support all sensor types so some sensor calibration constants may still reside in the program file.*
-* The program file will not compile if the include file is not present in the same directory.
+* If you use a sensor with unique constants, the include file must be present in the same directory.
+* If no sensors with unique constants are used, the include file is not required.
 * In some cases, the corresponding constant in the include file is used to compute the correct program constant.
-    In these cases, the constant in the include file will be expressed in different units.
+  **Ensure the values provided match units specified in comments.**

+> **NOTE**<br/>The unique constants for sensor quantities remain in the main program file
+> since modifying them results in data table structures changing and a potential loss of data or failure to record new data.

 ### 4.1.1.
 Sending the program (new section)

-After all constants are verified and both files are saved, the program file may be compiled to test for errors.
-Once it is error-free, send the include file and program file to the datalogger using *CRBasic Editor* or the *File Control* screen.
+After unique constants are verified, send the include file and program file to the datalogger using *CRBasic Editor* or the *File Control* screen.
-Send the include file first, but do not run it (since it will not compile on its own).
-Next send the program file and configure run options as desired.
+Send the include file first, if required, but do not run it; then send the program file and configure run options as desired.
 If the include file has not been modified, it does not need to be resent to the logger before sending an updated program file.

 ### 4.1.2 Field editing unique constants (new section)

 The sensor calibration constants in the include file will be incorporated when the program compiles and begins running.
-Once running, the include file can be modifed without impacting the program.
-New values in the include file are only adopted after restarting due to power loss or by run control commands.
+Once running, constants become user-editable through the ConstTable menu or data table.
+Only constants for enabled sensors will be shown.
 There are two options for modifying the include file:

-Option 1, using CRBasic Editor and a remote client (e.g. PC400):
+Option 1, using a remote client (e.g. LoggerLink, LoggerNet or PC400):

-1. Update values in the include file.
-1. Push the include file to the `CPU:` drive of the datalogger.
+1. Connect to the datalogger.
-    * To prevent interrupting the running program, **do not** enable *Run Now* or *Run at Power-on*.
-1. Use Run Control to stop the program (retaining data is recommended).
+1. Use the Table Monitor to view the *Const_Table* table.
-1. Use Run Control to restart the program (if file was renamed to `default.cr3` it restarts automatically).
+1. Update values, as needed.
+Be sure values are provided in correct units.
+1. When finished, set ApplyAndRestart to True.

 Option 2, using the local keyboard display:

-1. Open <kbd>System Menu<kbd>&rarr;<kbd>File</kbd>&rarr;<kbd>Edit</kbd>&rarr;<kbd>CPU:</kbd>
+1. Open <kbd>System Menu<kbd>&rarr;<kbd>Const Table</kbd>
-1. Select the include file (`constants.cr3`)
-1. Use the keyboard to edit unique sensor constants as needed.
-1. Press <kbd>Esc</kbd> to exit and when prompted, save changes.
-1. Restart the program, or power cycle the datalogger.
+1. Update values, as needed.
+Be sure values are provided in correct units.
+1. When finished, use Save and Apply to update the program.

+A third, older option which is still supported is to (a) upload a modified copy of the include file or
+(b) edit the file in-memory using the logger keyboard display, and then restart the program.

 ### 4.3 Data Retrieval